zilinsky/fetch-atom-feed/README.md

 The project can be done in a few hours, we don't want to take too much of your time.
 Example feed you can play with: your github activity feed. https://github.com/<username>.atom

 I used in this project redux, FeedMe (feedme.js is an RSS/Atom/JSON feed parser), Material-UI, css-modules.

+How to use the downloaded files:

+1) Run "npm install" in the extracted folder
+2) Run "npm start" to view the project

 【ツ】